Master of Puppets: Background and recording

 Metallica eschewed the slick production and synthesizers of contemporary hard rock and glam metal albums.
 With a reputation for drinking, the band stayed sober on recording days.
 Hammett recalled that the group was "just making another album" at the time and "had no idea that the record would have such a range of influence that it went on to have".
 He also said that the group was "definitely peaking" at the time and that the album had "the sound of a band really gelling, really learning how to work well together."
+The band largely recorded their instrumental parts separately, starting the songs with a click track and a guide guitar part from Hetfield.

 Rasmussen and Metallica did not manage to complete the mixtapes as planned.
 Instead, the multitrack recordings were sent in January 1986 to Michael Wagener, who finished the album's mixing.
 The cover was designed by Metallica and Peter Mensch and painted by Don Brautigam.
 It depicts a cemetery field of white crosses tethered to strings, manipulated by a pair of hands in a blood-red sky.
 Ulrich explained that the artwork summarized the lyrical content of the album—people being subconsciously manipulated.
 The original artwork was sold at Rockefeller Plaza, New York City for $28,000 in 2008.
 The band mocked the warning stickers promoted by the PMRC with a facetious Parental Advisory label on the cover: "The only track you probably won't want to play is 'Damage, Inc.' due to multiple use of the infamous 'F' word.
 Otherwise, there aren't any 'shits', 'fucks', 'pisses', 'cunts', 'motherfuckers', or 'cocksuckers' anywhere on this record".

 The album was recorded with the following equipment: Hammett's guitars were a 1974 Gibson Flying V, a Jackson Randy Rhoads, and a Fernandes Stratocaster copy; Hetfield used a Jackson King V played through a Mesa Boogie Mark IIC+ amplifier modified as a pre-amp; Burton played an Aria Pro II SB1000 through Mesa Boogie amplifier heads and cabinets; Ulrich played Tama drum equipment, and borrowed a rare Ludwig Black Beauty snare drum from Def Leppard drummer Rick Allen.